--Developing our understanding of the properties of 2D shapes and recognising 2D shapes in different orientations
+-Developing our understanding of the properties of angles and recognising angles in different orientations

 -Working on the use of using all 4 operations in written methods

 -Continuing to use the inverse to develop our mental oral skills

 Throughout the term, children will be given various opportunities to develop their times tables knowledge and hopefully will be practising times tables on a daily basis.
-In Year 4, we believe that using the inverse skill is also a great method to help us remeber our times table facts.
+In Year 4, we believe that using the inverse skill is also a great method to help us remember our times table facts.
 Our inverse skills are noted through division facts.

 e.g. 9 x 4 = 36 36 / 4 = 9